 Chris holds degrees from the University of North Texas (DMA and MM in Trombone Performance) and the University of Tennessee (BM Trombone Performance and Music Education).
 His primary teachers include Jeremy Wilson, Daniel Cloutier, Jan and Vern Kagarice, Darren McHenry, and Tony Baker.

-Chris is a native of Oak Ridge, TN, and currently resides in Conway, AR with his wife, Claire.
+Chris is a native of Oak Ridge, TN, and currently resides in Murray, KY with his wife, Claire.